Neha-takhi-cipl/ReactProject/README.md

   asynchronicity helpers, etc.
 * [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.

+## Developers:-
+1. Neha Takhi
+2. Pravin Kumar

 ## License

 This project is licensed under the MIT license, Copyright (c) 2017 Classic.
-For more information see `LICENSE.md`.
+For more information see `LICENSE.